Eighty Years' War, 1621–1648: Dutch intervention in the early stages of the Thirty Years' War (1619–1621)

 In the end the Dutch intervention was in vain.
 After just a few months, Frederick and his wife Elizabeth fled into exile at The Hague, where they became known as the Winter King and Queen for their brief reign.
-Maurice pressed Frederick in vain to at least defend the Palatinate against the Spanish troops under Spinola and Tilly.
-This round of the war went to Spain and the Imperial forces in Germany.
+Maurice pressed Frederick, in vain, to at least defend the Palatinate against the Spanish troops under Spinola and Tilly.
+This stage of the war witnessed the triumph of Spain and the Imperial forces in Germany.
 James held this against Maurice for his incitement of the losing side with promises that he could not keep.

-There was continual contact between Maurice and the government in Brussels during 1620 and 1621 regarding a possible renewal of the Truce.
-Archduke Albert of Austria, who had first become Governor General of the Habsburg Netherlands, then, following his marriage to Isabella Clara Eugenia, the daughter of King Philip II, together with his wife its sovereign, was in favour of a renewal, especially after Maurice falsely gave him the impression that a peace would be possible on the basis of a token recognition by the Republic of the sovereignty of the king of Spain.
-When Albert sent the chancellor of Brabant, Petrus Peckius, to The Hague to negotiate with the States General on this basis, he fell into this trap and innocently started talking about this recognition, instantly alienating his hosts.
+There was continual contact between Maurice and the government in Brussels during 1620 and 1621 regarding a possible renewal of the truce.
+Archduke Albert of Austria, who had first become Governor General of the Habsburg Netherlands, then its sovereign (following his marriage to Isabella Clara Eugenia, the daughter of Philip II), was in favour of a renewal, especially after Maurice falsely gave him the impression that a peace would be possible on the basis of a token recognition by the Republic of the sovereignty of the king of Spain.
+When Albert sent the chancellor of Brabant, Petrus Peckius, to The Hague to negotiate with the States General on this basis, he fell into this trap and mentioned this recognition, instantly alienating his hosts.
 Nothing was as certain to unite the northern provinces as the suggestion that they should abandon their hard-fought sovereignty.
-If this incident had not come up, the negotiations might well have been successful as a number of the provinces were amenable to simply renewing the Truce on the old terms.
-Now the formal negotiations were broken off, however, and Maurice was authorised to conduct further negotiations in secret.
+If this incident had not come up, the negotiations might well have been successful as a number of the provinces were amenable to simply renewing the truce on its existing terms.
+Now formal negotiations were broken off, however, and Maurice was authorised to conduct further negotiations in secret.
 His attempts to get a better deal met with counter-demands from the new Spanish government for more substantive Dutch concessions.
 The Spaniards demanded Dutch evacuation of the West and East Indies; lifting of the restrictions on Antwerp's trade by way of the Scheldt; and toleration of the public practice of the Catholic religion in the Republic.
-These demands were unacceptable to Maurice and the Truce expired in April 1621.
+These demands were unacceptable to Maurice and the truce expired in April 1621.

 The war did not immediately resume, however.
 Maurice continued sending secret offers to Isabella after Albert had died in July 1621, through the intermediary of the Flemish painter and diplomat Peter Paul Rubens.
 Though the contents of these offers (which amounted to a version of the concessions demanded by Spain) were not known in the Republic, the fact of the secret negotiations became known.
-Proponents of restarting the war were disquieted, like the investors in the Dutch West India Company, which after a long delay was finally about to be founded, with a main objective of bringing the war to the Spanish Americas.
+Proponents of restarting the war were disquieted, like the investors in the Dutch West India Company, which after a long delay was finally about to be founded, with a main objective of bringing the war to Spanish America.
 Opposition against the peace feelers therefore mounted, and nothing came of them.